Home » Blog » Shishito Peppers with Furikake

 small, long green peppers cooked and placed in a small wooden bowl

-In this recipe, we blistered shishito peppers in a hot cast iron pan and then tossed them in furikake, soy sauce, and grilled lemon juice!
-I love shishito peppers because they are fast and easy, and so delicious!
+In this recipe, we sauteed shishito peppers in a hot cast iron pan until they have a nice char, and then toss them in furikake, soy sauce, and grilled lemon juice!
+I love shishito peppers because they are fast and easy, and are the ultimate appetizer!

 Are Shishito Peppers Hot?

 Most shishito peppers are mild but every so often, you’ll get a very spicy one!
-I like to say it’s like a game of roulette.
+I like to say it’s like a game of Russian roulette.
 You never know what you are going to get.
-And I say that as someone who thinks black pepper is spicy.
+And I say that as someone who thinks black pepper is a spicy food.

-Of course, the first one I tried was hot!
+Of course, the first one I tried was a spicy pepper!
+But that is part of the fun!

 What is the best way to eat Shishito peppers?

 Blistered shishito peppers are the best!
-They are soft, they soak up all kinds of flavors and you can hold on to the stem to eat them.
-Just don’t eat the stem.
+They are soft, they soak up all kinds of flavors and you can hold on to the stem end to eat them.
+Eat the whole thing – just don’t eat the stem.

-To make blistered shishido peppers, we are going to grill them on a cast iron grill pan.
-If you don’t have a grill pan, you can also do this in a very hot skillet.
-The trick is to use a pan that can get very hot, so stainless steel would be a great alternative.
+To make blistered shishito peppers, we are going to grill them on a cast iron grill pan.
+If you don’t have a grill pan, you can also do this in a cast-iron skillet.
+The trick is to use a pan that can get very hot, so a stainless steel saute pan would be a great alternative.

 INGREDIENTS YOU NEED

 • Shisito peppers – Ours come in a clamshell but if I had to guess, I’d say it is about 1/2 pound.
-Look for them in the refrigerated produce section, at the farmer’s market or from online boxes like Imperfect Foods or Misfit Market.
+Look for them in the refrigerated produce section, Asian markets, at the farmers market, or from online boxes like Imperfect Foods or Misfit Market.
+Occasionally, you can find them at Whole Foods.

-• Furikake – This is a Japanese rice seasoning that includes small pieces of seaweed, sesame seeds and other ingredients depending on which flavor you use.
+• Furikake – This is a Japanese rice seasoning that includes small pieces of seaweed, sesame seeds, and other ingredients depending on which flavor you use.
 You can find it in the Asian aisle and sometimes Trader Joe’s will carry it.
 It’s highly recommended but optional if you can’t find it in the store.
+If you can’t find furikake, be sure to add a pinch of kosher salt for flavor.
+You could also cut roasted nori into thin strips and put it over the top.

-• Half a Lemon – We are going to grill the lemon which makes it soft and easy to squeeze over the shishido peppers
+• Half a Lemon – We are going to grill the lemon which makes it soft and easy to squeeze over the shishito peppers

 • Soy Sauce – Your favorite soy sauce will work but I prefer Kikkoman in this recipe.